spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ExtractedText: <text>"THE WHISKEY-WARE LICENSE": whiskeyfan@example.com
 wrote this file.
 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a bottle of whiskey in return </text>
+If we meet some day, and you think this stuff is worth it, you can buy me a bottle of whiskey in return.</text>
 ```

 EXAMPLE 2 RDF: Property `spdx:extractedText` in class `spdx:ExtractedLicensingInfo`